Top image: Venus Aquatilis 9 x 12 feet (108 cm x 365 cm)

 Venus Asiaticus (Asian Venus) 2023 102 x 43 in (259 x 109 cm)

-The sixth Venus, Venus Asiaticus (Asian Venus), stands the tallest so far – 8 ½ feet!
-She celebrates all Asian women and is not limited to a specific area or country.
-Her elegant hands, held in an offset position, symbolize serenity and were inspired by wood carvings.
+The sixth Venus, Venus Asiaticus (Asian Venus) spans 8 ½ feet.
+She is not limited to a specific area or country.
+Her elegant hands, held in an offset position, are reminiscent of Asian wood carvings.
+She symbolizes strength and serenity.

 #7

-The most playful of the Venuses, Venus Sirenusae (Mermaid Venus / Siren Venus), was inspired by a boating trip to The Sirenusas Islands, off the Amalfi coast of Italy.
-What a thrill to learn that the tiny islands we know from Homer’s Odyssey really do exist!
-In Greek mythology sirens lured sailors to destruction by the sweetness of their song.
-Medieval interpretations depicted the sirens as mermaids.
-How fun that the Latin word for mermaid is syreni.
-Hence, Venus Sirenusa’s double-barreled English name: Mermaid Venus and Siren Venus.
+The most playful of the Venuses, Venus Sirenusae is known as both Mermaid Venus or Siren Venus since the word for mermaid in Latin, Spanish and French are each derivatives of the word siren.
+This Venus was inspired by a boating trip to the Sirenusas Islands, off the Amalfi coast.
+How thrilling to see that the tiny islands we know from Homer’s Odyssey really do exist.
+In Greek mythology the sweetness of the sirens’ song lured sailors to their destruction, but this Venus wouldn’t hurt a fly.
 She is a life-sized mermaid (if such a thing exists), and the first of the Venus series to be represented in a reclining position.
 She wears a starfish crown, sunglasses, and a bikini top made from maps of the United States.
 Perched on a floating map of the world she rides a wave under a radiant sun.

-Originally named La Liberté Éclairant le Monde (Liberty Enlightening the World), the statue was proposed by the French abolitionist Edouard de Laboulaye to commemorate emancipation - the end of slavery in the United States.
-Ironically, because of segregation no Blacks were allowed to attend the dedication ceremony on October 28, 1886.
+The eighth Venus uses vintage maps of Paris and New York City, the two cities with historical connections to the Statue of Liberty.
+Sadly forgotten is the little-known fact that the statue was originally made to commemorate emancipation - the end of slavery in the United States.
+She was originally named La Liberté Éclairant le Monde (Liberty Enlightening the World) by the French abolitionist Edouard de Laboulaye, who conceived of and commissioned this monument.
+Ironically, because of segregation, no Blacks were allowed to attend the dedication ceremony on October 28, 1886.
 No women were allowed to attend either.

 #9